-Legacy Gifts are donations made to the Niagara Hospice Alliance that have the potential to provide tax savings to the donor, which enable the donor to leave a legacy with an organization dedicated to compassionate care of the seriously ill.
-By making a planned gift to Niagara Hospice, you are assuring that your legacy of generosity and support will be long remembered by others in the community, and more importantly, by those we serve.
+Legacy Gifts are great ways to support Niagara Hospice, while leaving a legacy for those to remember you by, with an organization dedicated to compassionate care of the seriously ill.
+By making a legacy gift to Niagara Hospice, you are assuring that your legacy of generosity and support will be long remembered by others in the community, and more importantly, by those we serve.

 Legacy Gifts include: